alpha0010/cb-history/README.md

 cb-history
 ==========

-Browse-able history of Code::Blocks from BerliOS
+Browsable history of Code::Blocks from BerliOS.